yu-hsuan-tseng/microservice-gke/README.md

 ## Description

-`mircoservice-gke` is a simple project that demonstrate how to deploy microservice application to `Google Kubernetes Engine`
+`mircoservice-gke` is a simple project that deploys microservice application to `Google Kubernetes Engine`.

+Moreover, I implement `continuous integration & continuous deployment` using github workflow

 Reference of this project is list below